 Book an all inclusive holiday

-Some tourists love an all inclusive holiday, others are not so keen.
+Some travellers love an all inclusive holiday, others are not so keen.
 But however you feel about them, it can be a good alternative when it comes to cutting down on costs.
 Not having to eat and drink out all the time keeps you on budget.
 Other activities might even be included in your all inclusive price.
-From water sports like sailing, snorkelling or surfing to on land activities like cycling, some resorts will give you these opportunities included in the price.
+From water sports like sailing, snorkelling or surfing to on-land activities like cycling, some resorts will give you these opportunities included in the price.
 Of course, another misconception is that you end up spending all your time at your all inclusive resort, but that doesn’t have to be the case.
 You can explore outside of hotel grounds whenever you wish and dive head first into the local culture, too!

 Buy a city pass